MrYsLab/telemetrix-rpi-pico-2w/docs/index.md

     * For the [Threaded Serial Python Client.](https://htmlpreview.github.io/?https://github.com/MrYsLab/telemetrix-rpi-pico-2w/blob/master/html/telemetrix_rpi_pico_2w_serial/index.html)
     * For the [Asyncio Serial Python Client.](ttps://htmlpreview.github.io/?https://github.com/MrYsLab/telemetrix-rpi-pico-2w/blob/master/html/telemetrix_rpi_pico_2w_serial_aio/index.html)
 * A complete [set of working examples](https://github.com/MrYsLab/telemetrix-rpi-pico-2w/tree/master/examples) is provided for each of the four client APIs.
-* Integrated debugging methods are included as part of the Pico Server SDK source code to aid in adding new features.
+* Integrated debugging methods are included in the Pico Server source code to aid in adding new features.

 # Intuitive And Easy To Use APIs